jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

   if: always()
 ```

-`if: always()` will cause logging to occur even if Test HTML fails. `continue-on-error: true` would do the same.
+`if: always()` will cause logging to occur even if Test HTML fails. `continue-on-error: true` does the same.
 However, `continue-on-error: true` would cause GH Actions to display a green checkmark when Test HTML fails, which is misleading.